“Nobody Died At Sandy Hook”

 “Now consider the case of another unidentified man.
 This time the man was detained, handcuffed, and pinned to the ground.
 He might have been armed but snopes.com evidently thinks that is so unimportant that it fails to say one way or the other.
 But don’t worry, snopes.com reassures us that police determined he was just an innocent passerby.
 Snopes.com gives no citation to any source it has for that reassurance.
 Snopes.com fails even to rely on the prestigious Newtown Bee here, as it relied on before in trying to reassure us about the mysterious, armed tactical squad officer.
 Further, snopes.com fails to identify which police officer or officers made that determination that the handcuffed man was just an innocent passerby.
 Snopes.com also fails to give the handcuffed man’s name or physical description at all.” pg.
 190

-Snopes does provide its source for this information—it’s right there at the bottom of the article (you know, where sources are traditionally found):
+Snopes does provide its source—at the bottom of the article, where sources traditionally appear:

 We admit it took a bit of digging to discover that others had figured out that the man in question was most likely Chris Manfredonia, the father of a Sandy Hook student, who attempted to sneak into the school after the shooting started.
 Police can be heard relaying his name over their radios, but few outlets managed to follow up with that detail.